indigo-dc/oidc-agent/gitbook/oidc-add.md

 oidc-add -- A client for adding and removing accounts to the oidc-agent

  General:
-  -l, --list                 Lists the available account configurations -p, --print                Prints the encrypted account configuration and
+  -c, --confirm              Require user confirmation when an application
-                             exits
+                             requests an access token for this configuration -l, --list                 Lists the available account configurations -p, --print                Prints the encrypted account configuration and exits